 Spring lawn feeding

 To feed and control weeds and moss in the lawn during spring, use a lawn product such as Miracle-Gro EverGreen Complete 4 in 1.
-On weed and moss free lawns or to give a quick ‘fix’ and green up, use just a straight lawn food product such as Miracle-Gro EverGreen Fast Green, these won’t make any mention of weed or moss control.
+On weed-free and moss-free lawns or to give a quick ‘fix’ and green up, use a straight lawn food product such as Miracle-Gro EverGreen Fast Green.

 When using a granular lawn feed it is important to apply it evenly over the whole lawn at the recommended rate.
-The easy way to do this is to use a lawn spreader, such as the built-in spreader in the smaller sizes or use a wheeled spreader on larger lawns.
+The best, most accurate and easiest way to do this is to use a lawn spreader.
+Hand-held spreaders are best for smaller lawns and wheeled spreaders for larger lawns.

 If you feed the lawn again in 6 week’s time it will remain strong and healthy all summer.